Frequently Asked Questions (FAQ’s)

 Do therapists prescribe medication?
 Why would I need both medication and therapy?

 By law the only individuals who can prescribe medication are those with a medical degree or M.D..
-Registered Marriage and Family Therapy Interns do not have a medical degree and therefore cannot prescribe medication.
+Registered Marriage and Family Therapy Associates do not have a medical degree and therefore cannot prescribe medication.
 However, there are certain conditions, such as depression and anxiety, that respond very well to a combination of medication and therapy.
 When medication is used in conjunction with therapy, the medication helps relieve the intensity of depressive or anxious symptoms making it possible for you to do the necessary therapeutic work to address the root causes of your symptoms.
 Medication without therapy provides a “band-aid” on your symptoms, whereas medication used in combination with therapy is much more likely to result in sustainable long-term symptom management and/or relief.

 Do you accept insurance?
 How does insurance work?